Peter Collinson (film director): Features

 Whilst working in TV he met producer Michael Klinger, who offered him the director role on the film The Penthouse (1967); this became Collinson's directorial debut.
 Starring Suzy Kendall, the low-budget film was released in the US and proved to be a surprise hit.
 Collinson followed it with Up the Junction (1968), starring Kendall and Dennis Waterman, which received some strong reviews.

 Collinson directed two films for Paramount, both produced by Michael Deeley: The Long Day's Dying (1968), a low-budget war film, and The Italian Job (1969), a caper movie starring Michael Caine and Noël Coward.
 Dino De Laurentiis said he was to direct a film about Ned Kelly in Australia, The Iron Outlaw, but it was never made.
 Instead, Collinson went to Turkey where he directed Tony Curtis and Charles Bronson in You Can't Win 'Em All (1970).
 He clashed with Curtis during filming.
 He was meant to helm a biopic of Robert Capa, but it was never made.

 Back in England he made Fright (1971), a thriller with Susan George.
 He did a horror movie for Hammer Films, Straight On till Morning (1972), with Rita Tushingham, then Innocent Bystanders (1972), a thriller shot in Spain and Turkey with Stanley Baker.

 Collinson went to Spain to direct a Western, The Man Called Noon (1973).
 He followed it with Open Season (1974), starring Peter Fonda; a remake of And Then There Were None (1974), filmed in Iran with Oliver Reed; a remake of The Spiral Staircase (1975), shot in England with Jacqueline Bisset; Target of an Assassin (1976), filmed in South Africa with Anthony Quinn; and The Sell Out (1976), shot in Israel with Reed.

 He went to Canada for Tomorrow Never Comes (1978), with Oliver Reed and Susan George; it was entered into the 11th Moscow International Film Festival.
 He followed it with The House on Garibaldi Street (1979), a US telemovie starring Topol.

 His last feature was The Earthling (1980), shot in Australia with William Holden and Ricky Schroder.

 He was meant to direct The Gangster Chronicles for US television but died shortly before filming was to begin.
 Richard Sarafian stepped in.

 Death

 During the filming of The Earthling (1980), Collinson discovered he was terminally ill; he died from lung cancer in Los Angeles.
-He was survived by his wife Hazel and two sons.
+He was survived by his wife Hazel (aka Lisa Shane) and two sons.